What has happened?

 - A stronger, more resilient, Queensland centric, mutually owned organisation.

-- Significant operational savings from head and back office synergies, which could be used to fund improved services and functionality.
+- Significant operational savings from head and back office synergies, which can be used to fund improved services and functionality.

-- The opportunity to grow, without sacrificing the unique relationship we currently hold with our customers.
+- The opportunity to grow, without sacrificing the unique relationship with our customers.

 - An improved range of products, services and access channels for customers.